TolinSimpson/Portable-Notebook/README.md

 # 📝 Portable Notebook

-A lightweight, portable notebook application that runs entirely in your browser.
-No installation required - just download and open the HTML file!
+A lightweight, privacy-focused note-taking application that runs entirely in your browser.
+No servers, no tracking, just your notes stored locally in a single HTML file.

 ## ✨ Features

-- 📝 Rich text editing with formatting options
-- 🔒 Optional encryption for your notes
-- 📂 Category-based organization
-- 💾 Auto-save functionality
-- 🔄 Import/Export capabilities
-- 🌐 Update checking
+- 🔒 Privacy First: All data stays on your device - no cloud, no tracking
-- 📱 Responsive design
+- 📱 Responsive Design: Works perfectly on desktop, tablet, and mobile
-- 🚀 Fast loading and performance
+- 📁 Smart Organization: Create unlimited categories to organize your notes
+- 🔍 Instant Search: Quickly find any note with real-time search
+- 🎨 Rich Text Editor: Format your notes with headings, lists, links, images, and more
+- 🔐 Encryption Support: Password-protect your entire notebook with AES-256 encryption
+- 💾 Portable Format: Single HTML file that works offline anywhere
+- 📤 Import/Export: Backup and restore your notes easily
+- ⚡ Auto-save: Your changes are automatically saved as you type
+- 🎯 Keyboard Shortcuts: Efficient text formatting with familiar shortcuts

-## 🚀 Getting Started
+## 🚀 Quick Start

 1. Download `notebook.html` or `notebook-min.html`
 2. Open the file in any modern web browser